 It is also possible to use high-gain external antennas with the DMXio.
-This requires returning the units to the factory for modifications at additional cost.
+This requires returning the units to the factory for modifications at nominal additional cost.
 Wireless data can be transmitted over very long distances using precisely aimed directional antennas.
 Contact RC4 Wireless for additional information.

-A high-gain version of the DMXio with a whip antenna is available as a regular item.
-Note, however, that most users do not require this - our internal RC4Magic Series 2 antennas are very efficient, despite being hidden within the device enclosure.
+A high-gain version of the DMXio with a whip antenna is now available as a regular item.
+Note, however, that most users and situations will not benefit from it - internal RC4Magic Series 2 antennas are very efficient, despite being hidden within the device enclosure.